-The Ashes: Cricket's big tournament explained
+The Ashes: Cricket's big tournament explained - CBBC Newsround

 The winning players are given a replica to celebrate with, as the real trophy is far too fragile.

-England are the current holders of the Ashes.
-They won the last series 3-2, back in August 2015.
+Australia are the current holders of the Ashes.
+They won the last series 4-0, back in 2017.

-Overall, Australia and England have won 32 series each, and five series have been drawn.
+Overall, Australia have won 33 series and England has won 32, and five series have been drawn.
 So, this Ashes is a particularly important one!

 Australia have dominated the tournament in recent history though.
-The Baggy Greens, a nickname given to the Aussies thanks to the caps they wear on their heads, won the series 5-0 in 2013/2014 and 2006/07.
+The Baggy Greens, a nickname given to the Aussies thanks to the caps they wear on their heads, won the series 5-0 in 2013/2014 and 2006/07 and 4-0 .

 And, they were utterly dominant for nearly 20 years before that, winning nine out of the ten series played.
 That's why there was such a huge fuss when England finally won it back in 2005.